-13. Costs
+14. Costs

-13.1 The Provider will estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable Provider Rules.
-Such costs will cover the administrative fees of the Provider and for the Expert Panel, and are intended to be reasonable.
+14.1 The Provider will estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable Provider Rules.
+Such costs will cover only the administrative fees of the Provider and for the Expert Panel, and are intended to be reasonable.

-13.2 The Complainant shall be required to pay the filing fee as set forth above in the “Complaint” section, and shall be required to submit the full amount of the Provider estimated administrative fees and the Expert Panel fees at the outset of the proceedings.
+14.2 The Complainant shall be required to pay the filing fee as set forth above in the “Complaint” section, and shall be required to submit the full amount of the Provider estimated administrative fees and the Expert Panel fees at the outset of the proceedings.
 Fifty percent of that full amount shall be in cash (or cash equivalent) to cover the Complainant’s share of the proceedings and the other 50% shall be in either cash (or cash equivalent), or in bond, to cover the registry operator’s share if the registry operator prevails.